-Rules and regulations established by the Department shall include provisions for training Department staff and the staff of Department grantees, through contracts with other agencies or resources, in alcohol and drug abuse screening techniques approved by the Department of Human Services, as a successor to the Department of Alcoholism and Substance Abuse, for the purpose of identifying children and adults who should be referred to an alcohol and drug abuse treatment program for professional evaluation.
+Rules and regulations established by the Department shall include provisions for training Department staff and the staff of Department grantees, through contracts with other agencies or resources, in screening techniques to identify substance use disorders, as defined in the Substance Use Disorder Act, approved by the Department of Human Services, as a successor to the Department of Alcoholism and Substance Abuse, for the purpose of identifying children and adults who should be referred for an assessment at an organization appropriately licensed by the Department of Human Services for substance use disorder treatment.

-(h) If the Department finds that there is no appropriate program or facility within or available to the Department for a ward and that no licensed private facility has an adequate and appropriate program or none agrees to accept the ward, the Department shall create an appropriate individualized, program-oriented plan for such ward.
-The plan may be developed within the Department or through purchase of services by the Department to the extent that it is within its statutory authority to do.

-(i) Service programs shall be available throughout the State and shall include but not be limited to the following services:
+- (h) If the Department finds that there is no appropriate program or facility within or available to the Department for a youth in care and that no licensed private facility has an adequate and appropriate program or none agrees to accept the youth in care, the Department shall create an appropriate individualized, program-oriented plan for such youth in care.
+The plan may be developed within the Department or through purchase of services by the Department to the extent that it is within its statutory authority to do. - (i) Service programs shall be available throughout the State and shall include but not be limited to the following services:

-(1) case management;
+- (1) case management;

-(2) homemakers;
+- (2) homemakers;

 - (3) counseling;

 - (4) parent education;

 - (5) day care; and

 - (6) emergency assistance and advocacy.